 If you notice that a lot of people are clicking on your ad, clearly your current ad copy or design is highly effective.
 But if you haven’t received any conversion from those clicks, you may want to change your keywords, copy, or targeting options in order to better reach your target audience.

-With trial and error, as well as close monitoring, you will eventually discover what makes highly successful Google Ads for education.
+With trial and error, as well as close monitoring, you will eventually discover what makes successful Google ads.
 While Google Ads may take a while to master, the journey will most likely pay off considering the platform’s overwhelming power and influence.

 Additional Tips for Optimum Monitoring